Voice of the Customer (VOC) for Mobile Apps

 Your teams across the business need to be collaborating to get the most out of VoC.
 For example, your support team needs to keep a finger on the pulse on user reviews to look for patterns in feedback and user sentiment.
 They then need to send any feedback that relates to performance or features to the product team.
 The product team needs to listen to this feedback and implement it into the roadmap.
 If more information about what the customers need is required, the product team needs to go back to support with a request that they search for these particular insights.

-Voice of the Customer analysis questions
+Voice of Customer questions

 So you know what you want to find out from VoC.
 But how do you visualize this?
 The best technique is to set out your queries as questions for your customers, such as: